intel-analytics/ipex-llm/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 Go to `analytics-zoo/scripts/cluster-serving`, run `cluster-serving-init`.

+Run `export OMP_NUM_THREADS=all` if you want to use all cores on your machine to do inference in parallel manner.
 ##### Pip
 `pip install analytics-zoo`.
 And go to any directory, run `cluster-serving-init`.

+Run `export OMP_NUM_THREADS=all` if you want to use all cores on your machine to do inference in parallel manner.
 ### 2. Configuration
 #### How to Config
 After [Installation](#1-Installation), you will see a config file `config.yaml` in your current working directory.
 This file contains all the configurations that you can customize for your Cluster Serving.
 See an example of `config.yaml` below.